dorian-adams/dorian-adams/README.md

 ### BrandishSEO
 ![BrandishSEO](/assets/projects/Brandishseo_cropped.png)

-Developed and deployed a website for my SEO company with Python and the Django framework.
-Technologies incorporated include Amazon’s CloudFront CDN, Celery, Stripe, BeautifulSoup, and more.
+Developed and deployed a website for my SEO company, BrandishSEO, using Python and the Django framework.
+The site features SEO tools, a project management platform, and secure payment processing through Stripe.

 **Repo:** https://github.com/dorian-adams/BrandishSEO-Demo